Opening

 Step 2: Decide your “minimum viable visibility” (10 minutes)

 This is your tiny, honest step — the thing you can do even on a low-energy day.
+Examples:- One post + three stories

 - One newsletter